Deniliquin Surrounds

 Deniliquin Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 15.0%, significantly lower than the NSW average of 32.2%.
+The area has lower university qualification rates at 15.0%, compared to the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 12.2%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.4%).
 Vocational credentials are prominent, with 39.8% of residents aged 15+ holding them - advanced diplomas at 10.5% and certificates at 29.3%.
-Educational participation is high, with 28.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education